Factors Influencing Consumer Buying Behavior

 A nation’s economy also influences the buying decisions of customers.
-In an economy that is prosperous that provides high-paying jobs, people of the such economy will have high purchasing powers.
+In an economy that is prosperous and provides high-paying jobs, people of such economy will have high purchasing powers.
 The following are some economic factors consumers are affected by.

 It is commonly said that when the personal income of a person is high, he normally has high purchasing power, willingness to purchase, and spends more money.

 People may have two types of income – disposable income and discretionary income.
 People first spend their disposable incomes on basic items like food, clothes, shelter, etc. Whereas, when there is a rise in discretionary income people spend on their interests and comforts.

 The income of our family members also influences our buying decisions.
 Family income is the sum of all family members’ income.
 When there is an increase in family earnings, people also wish to enjoy and buy more things besides basic necessities.

 As the name suggests, liquid assets are those assets that can be easily converted into cash.
 Liquid assets include such as cash in hand, bank balance, shares, government bonds, mutual funds, etc. These assets also have an impact on buyers purchasing decisions.